 The Government Must Prioritise Soil

-We’re asking them to commit to protecting and restoring soil health – as part of a new vision for agriculture that promotes a holistic landscape approach to farming and transitions to a more environmentally sustainable and resilient food and farming system.
+We’re asking Westminster to commit to protecting and restoring soil health after Brexit – as part of a new vision for agriculture that promotes a holistic landscape approach to farming and transitions to a more environmentally sustainable and resilient food and farming system.

 Healthy soils are essential for food security, climate change and public health.
 Yet, soils have been neglected and left to deteriorate.
 Almost a third of the world’s arable soils have been lost to erosion and pollution over the last 40 years, and it will take hundreds or thousands of years for these degraded soils to recover naturally.
 In the UK, we lose an estimated 2.2 million tonnes of topsoil each year, costing around £45 million per year, of which £9 million is in lost production and reduced yields.

 It’s essential that the Government acts to stop the loss of UK soils.